 You might also take to the ocean with Adventures by the Sea.
 Their kayaking adventures will have you exploring Monterey Bay in no time, while their paddle boarding experience is great for anyone looking to try out this trendy sport.

-If you’re in search of something a little more relaxed, consider whale watching with a tour operator like Discovery Whale Watch.
+If you’re in search of something a little more relaxed, consider whale watching with a tour operator on Old Fisherman's Wharf.
 Depending on what time of year you’re in the area for a meeting, you might see humpback whales, blue whales or even a fin whale.
 If you want to see more than whales, there’s also Elkhorn Slough Safari, which promises to show you sea otters, seals and sea lions along the coast.

 See an Icon